ElmerCSC/elmerfem/elmerice/examples/Inverse_Methods/README.md

 http://elmerfem.org/elmerice/wiki/lib/exe/fetch.php?media=courses:2016_oslo_shallow_inverse.pdf).
 Note that the solvers have been updated so that the implementation differs and use the new solvers for the inverse methods (see documentation [here](https://github.com/ElmerCSC/elmerfem/tree/elmerice/elmerice/Solvers/Documentation)).

+A new *Regularisation* solver that can be used to prescribed prior error statistics under the form of a covariance matrix has been introduced in 07/2024.
+The documentation is available [here](https://github.com/ElmerCSC/elmerfem/blob/elmerice/elmerice/Solvers/Documentation/BackgroundErrorCostSolver.md).
+A test case for the Mass conservation Method can be found [here](https://gricad-gitlab.univ-grenoble-alpes.fr/gilletcf/CovarianceUtils).

 - Content of this directory: